 Based on the reasons for the Health protocol and as a new breakthrough for the concerts in the pandemic era, There is Public Relations from Berlian Entertainment that convince the audience to come to this event.
 The role of public relations itself is to become a bridge to the public & community about introducing a breakthrough for a new thing (Saputra and Marta 2020); especially in the current era of the Covid-19 pandemic, innovation in holding music events is needed.
 Currently, to make a music event a public relation is needed, because the success of an event can be seen from the event management and also communication to its customers.

-Although based on human reason, Drive-In Concert marketing using Radio broadcasting media is well identified, but the level of effectiveness has never been checked.
-Therefore, in this study, researchers want to analyze the role of broadcasting Mahaka Radio Integra (MARI) in marketing Event Drive-In Concert PT.
+Although based on human reason, Drive-In Concert marketing & delivering using Radio broadcasting media is well identified, but the level of effectiveness has never been checked.
+Therefore, in this study, researchers want to analyze the role of broadcasting Mahaka Radio Integra (MARI) in marketing & delivering Event Drive-In Concert PT.
 Berlian Entertainment with Danamon in Danamon New Life Experince.
 The paradigm in this study is a constructivist paradigm with sociocultural traditions and qualitative approaches.
 The method used in compiling this study is Gamson and Modigliani Framing Analysis with research theory based on Marshall McLuhan's Technological Determinism.

-The purpose after this research is that researchers can find out how the role of Mahaka Radio Integra (MARI) broadcasting in marketing Event Drive-In Concert PT.
+The purpose after this research is that researchers can find out how the role of Mahaka Radio Integra (MARI) broadcasting in marketing & delivering Event Drive-In Concert PT.
 Berlian Entertainment with Danamon in Danamon New Life Experince based on Gamson and Modigliani Framing Analysis with research theory based on Marshall McLuhan's Technological Determinism.
-This research is then useful for the organizers of the Drive-In Concert Event in the future to be a reference, whether marketing by advertising through radio media is still effective to do.
+This research is then useful for the organizers of the Drive-In Concert Event in the future to be a reference, whether marketing by advertising and delivering the concert through radio media is still effective to do.

 2. Research Method.

 This research uses qualitative descriptive research methods.
 Qualitative descriptive method has the nature to accumulate data, provide an overview of the phenomenon that occurs, based on case studies, use observation and observation methods to collect research data, analyze the results obtained in the research process, lastly, give conclusions to the problems studied.
-Thus, in this research method, researchers will make in-depth observations of the things studied later, through the dissemination of questionnaires and interviews.
+Thus, in this research method, researchers will make in-depth observations of the things studied later, through the dissemination of the content analysis.

 Framing is a text analysis method which is one of the methods that uses a qualitative approach.(Marta et al. 2020) Framing itself is understood as the process of how someone tries to understand and interpret the meaning of a text by describing how the media frame an issue.
-Questionnaires and interviews given to resource persons will follow the concept of Gamson and Modigliani Framing Analysis with research theory based on Marshall McLuhan's Technological Determinism.
-After that, the researchers will analyze the problem and the picture given in words to further report something in detail about the results obtained; The data sources in this study are divided into 2, namely primary data and secondary data.
-Primary data is data obtained directly by researchers based on the results of the interview process and the dissemination of questionnaires, while secondary data is the result of observations supporting research obtained from the study of libraries, literature and various other sources that have a relationship with the problems raised in the study; The research data was collected by conducting interviews and filling questionnaire questionnaires directly on Mr. Dino Hamid (As CEO or Promoter of Danamon New Life Experince Drive-In Concert Event); Previously collected Primary and Secondary Data analyzed using Gamson and Modigliani Framing Analysis techniques with research theory based on Marshall McLuhan's Technological Determinism.
+The content analysis will follow the concept of Gamson and Modigliani Framing Analysis with research theory based on Marshall McLuhan's Technological Determinism.
+After that, the researchers will analyze the problem and the picture given in words to further report something in detail about the results obtained; The data sources in this study use a Primary Data that is obtained directly by researchers based on the result of observations supporting research obtained from the study of libraries, literature and various other sources that have a relationship with the problems raised in the study; The research data was collected by make analysis of interview transcripts conducted by media journalists to Mr. Dino Hamid (As CEO or Promoter of Danamon New Life Experince Drive-In Concert Event) and collecting data from the news portal sources.Previously collected Primary Data analyzed using Gamson and Modigliani Framing Analysis techniques with research theory based on Marshall McLuhan's Technological Determinism.

 3. Discussion.